 • ID documents (usually a passport)

-4) Regular payments to gambling websites are a big no-no Unfortunately, we have seen lenders reject customers' for having regular items on their bank statements such as payments to Ladbrokes, William Hill, etc or even bingo websites.
-If these types of payments are on your bank statements make sure you tell your mortgage advsior so an explanation can accompany the statements.
+Unfortunately, we have seen lenders reject customers' for having regular items on their bank statements such as payments to Ladbrokes, William Hill, etc. or even bingo websites.
+If these types of payments are on your bank statements, make sure you tell your mortgage broker so an explanation can accompany the statements.

-5) Using payday loan companies - Already highly controversial for their high rates of interest, a payday loan could also harm your chances of mortgage success.
-Some lenders have changed their criteria to bar those who have taken out a short-term loan in the past 12 months.
-Speak to your mortgage advisor if this affects you.
+Using these type of lenders is never a good idea - their high rates of interest can cause payment problems.
+A payday loan could also harm your chances of mortgage success.
+Some mortgage lenders have changed their criteria to bar those who have taken out a short-term loan in the past 12 months.
+Speak to a mortgage broker if this affects you.